Half Moon Pose Standing pose

-- Beneficial those whose legs are damages or infected
+Beneficial those whose legs are damaged or infected

-- As you maintain the stability of the standing leg extend from the inner groin to the inner knee to the inner heel.
-Lengthening the outer knee ligaments and lifting the the thigh up from the inner groin.
+As you maintain the stability of the standing leg extends from the inner groin to the inner knee to the inner heel.
+Lengthening the outer knee ligaments and lifting the thigh up from the inner groin.

-- Lengthen the torso away from the hips evenly and bring the tailbone into the body.
-As you bring the shoulder blades into the back, expand the collarbones and rotate the torso to face the wall in front of you.
+Lengthen the torso away from the hips evenly and bring the tailbone into the body.
+As you bring the shoulder blades into the back, expand the collarbone, and rotate the torso to face the wall in front of you.